 Browse this list of war movies below!
 Vote up the best movies to introduce kids to the genre.

-War Horse is a 2011 American war drama film directed by Steven Spielberg.
-It is an adaptation of British author Michael Morpurgo's 1982 children's novel of the same name set before and during the First World War.
+This film is a 2011 American drama film directed by Steven Spielberg.
+It is an adaptation of British author Michael Morpurgo's 1982 children's novel of the same name set before and during the WWI.
 The film's cast includes Jeremy Irvine, Emily Watson, David Thewlis, Tom Hiddleston, Benedict Cumberbatch, Eddie Marsan, Toby Kebbell, David Kross and Peter Mullan.
 The film is produced by Spielberg and Kathleen Kennedy, and executive produced by Frank Marshall and Revel Guest.
-Long-term Spielberg collaborators Janusz Kamiński, Michael Kahn, Rick Carter and John Williams all worked on the film.
-Produced by DreamWorks Pictures and released by Touchstone Pictures, War Horse became a ...more on Wikipedia
+Long-term Spielberg collaborators Janusz Kamiński, Michael Kahn, Rick Carter and John Williams all worked on the film. ...more on Wikipedia

 Actors: Benedict Cumberbatch, Tom Hiddleston, Emily Watson, Liam Cunningham, David Thewlis, + more